ajv95/floatingplasticdebrisdetection/README.md

 * https://github.com/theAIGuysCode/YOLOv4-Cloud-Tutorial (Notebook)
 * https://github.com/AlexeyAB/darknet (Guidelines)

-The adapted notebook with guidelines, steps to follow and needed files can be found in the folder 'object detection'
+The adapted notebook with guidelines, steps to follow and needed files can be found in the folder 'object detection'.